-I love my city, the Nation’s Capital, and I love sharing my insider’s knowledge with readers.
+I love my city, the Nation’s Capital, and I love sharing my insider’s knowledge with readers and have become a contributor to Destination DC’s visitors website and Visitor Guide.
 I feel very proud of being from the MidAtlantic region.
 With so much diversity, you could never run out of wonders to explore.
 Check out our miles of lush farmland, award winning vineyards, magical inlets along the Chesapeake Bay, the colorful mountain range that makes up the Blue Ridge, the mighty Shenandoah and Potomac Rivers, and of course all our charming small towns.
 Really, we have everything a traveler could want.
 As a result of all this diversity, we have excellent food.
 With easy access to local produce, seafood and dairy farms, our restaurants serve the freshest ingredients.
 We also have more ethnic restaurants than just about anywhere (we tie with New York, really!).
 You can sample Ethiopian, Peruvian, Salvadoran, Burmese, Indonesian, European, Czech, Saudi Arabian, Yemeni and Afghan to name a few.
-So, put the MidAtlantic on your must visit list.
+Here are a few stories about MidAtlantic Culture and Food.
+For an ideal guide to maneuvering around Washington DC check out my most recent books: The Unofficial Guide to Washington DC.
+And 60 Hikes Within 60 Miles of Washington DC.

 How to Dine Like a President in Washington DC